vsudbrack/vsudbrack.github.io/_posts/2020-09-15-tips_for_alias.md

 > alias lr='ls -ltrh'        #List files and folders in rows by recent modified
 > alias l.='ls -d .*'        #List only hidden directories in columns
 ```
-If you used alias to add flags to one command and maintained same name of the original command (as we did with *ls* up here), don't worry: if you need the **original command** for some reason, you can always use it by **starting with a backslash**, e.g. *\ls* is the original non-colored *ls*.
-Some more examples:
+If you used alias to add flags to one command and maintained the same name of the original command (as we did with 'ls' up here), don't worry: if you ever need the **original command** for some reason, you can always use it by **starting with a backslash**, e.g. '\ls' is the original non-colored 'ls' command.
+Some other examples are:
 ```
 > alias dir='dir --color=auto'
 > alias egrep='egrep --color=auto'
 > alias grep='grep --color=auto'
 > alias fgrep='fgrep --color=auto'
 > alias df='df -h'               #Size of files in KB, MB,...
+> alias bc='bc -lqi'             #Calculator with libraries
 ```

 #### Quick use - two letters
 Some command lines are very useful and **they deserve two or three letters**:
 ```
-> alias bc='bc -lqi'    #Calculator with libraries
 > alias py='python3'
 > alias ipy='ipython3'
 > alias gp='gnuplot'